joaogl/LD29/README.md

 ====
 - Setup the basic stuff.
 - Setup the level loader.
+- Setup the level generator.
 - Setup the player.
+- Apply the intro to the Game.

+TO-DO DONE
+====
 - Make the intro video.
+[DONE]